ektoekto/wallbox/README.md

-This is an example flow/code on how to control wallbox chargers directly with a function node.
+This is a Nodered example flow/code on how to control wallbox chargers directly with a function node.
 No need to install additional functions.
 Feel free to copy any part of it to your own needs.
 ![kuva](https://github.com/user-attachments/assets/628d70f7-a782-411b-a05a-6bb9610a256e)

 Modify the wallbox com function with your credentials and it should work.